DataONEorg/sem-prov-ontologies/observation/README.rst

 This directory stores ontologies related to scientific observations.

 This is meant to be a collaborative space as we develop ontologies that meet the annotation goals in phase 2 of the DataONE project.
+Partial support for these efforts also provided through the NSF Scientific Observations Network, "SONet" project, NSF INTEROP #0753144.

 Candidate ontologies include: